dlsyj/ftp/README.md

 # FTP

-A FTP protocol implementation in Python with both server and client
+A File Transfer Protocol implementation in Python with both server and client